letmebefree/zonetradingmanual/part1/IdentifyingTrend.md

-# Trend
+# Trend Definition

 Trend can be defined in many different ways by different traders.
 It is very hard to find a consistent definition However, when using zones a very specific, consistent and repeatable approach is required.

 Two different trend definitions have been implemented for use within the EA.

 * TREND\_BY\_ZONE - The trend is determined according to the last zone touched by price
 * TREND\_BY\_MA - The trend is determined by relative position of a 10 period EMA and a 12 period SMA

 The preferred choice can be selected by changing the  shared parameter "Method for calculating bias trends"

 TREND\_BY\_ZONE